-What Do the Numbers on Your Credit Card Mean?
+What the Numbers on Your Credit Card Mean

-Credit card numbers fall under identification card standards from the International Organization for Standardization (ISO).
+Credit card numbers fall under identification card standards set by the International Organization for Standardization and International Electrotechnical Commission.
 As a result, a straightforward formula dictates the format.

-Credit card account numbers, also known as primary account numbers (PANs), consist of three main components, which we’ll describe in detail below:
+Credit card account numbers, also known as primary account numbers (PANs), consist of three main components:

 - Information about the card issuer

 The first part of the number on identification cards that follow these standards—including credit cards and debit cards—consists of information about the card’s issuer.

 Industry number: The first digit of your card is an industry identifier, which indicates the type of business the issuer of your card is involved in or, in some cases, outright identifies the type of credit card, such as Visa or Mastercard.